Kiran-Rao/kiran-rao.github.io/docs/unpublished/2024-06-20-git-config.md

 ---

 [^1]: This is not actually my .gitignore.
 It's pretty close.
 I've rearranged and ommited a few pieces for privacy and clarity.
-[^2]: This is not official advice.
+[^2]: This is not legal advice.
 I'm not responsible, nor will I be tech support if you misconfigure git.
 But if you find something cool, let me know!